bjornmeansbear/lectureScripts/ClimateDesigners.md

 A talk for MICA Senior Seminar, 11/24/2020

+[s003?]

 ## A beginning [^1]

 [s004 FreshPress?]

 During the spring of 2019 got in touch with Eric Benson.
-Eric has a paper making farm and lab at the University of Illinois at Urbana-Champaign a -- he calls it "Fresh Press" -- he grows native prairie grasses, and uses them (mixed with other local agricultural waste) to make paper.
-I thought his paper might be useful for an idea I had for a carbon sequestering book and wanted to find out more ...
+Eric has a paper making farm and lab at the University of Illinois at Urbana-Champaign.
+The project is called "Fresh Press" -- he grows native prairie grasses, and uses them (mixed with other local agricultural waste) to make paper.
+I wanted to find out more about his paper for some projects, in particular I thought his paper might be useful for a carbon sequestering book idea …

 [S005 drawdown SSS book sketch]

-I brough up in our conversation how I might find or make ink that could direct air capture carbon over time.
+I brought up in our conversation how I might find or make ink that could direct air capture carbon over time.
 Well, Eric didn't have any ideas for me there, but he thought that maybe we could talk to Marc O'Brien.
 Marc was working in the bay area designing for some carbon capture start ups and looping him in might lead somewhere.

 [S006 Marc?]

 Well, it didn't — at least not on the carbon capture ink front.
-My carbon sequestering book is still just speculative idea for a possible future; but! the discussion that Eric and Marc and I did end up having turned into a longer exchange around teaching climate science and climate activism in college design courses; as well as how more designers might be encoruaged to undertake their work in climate consious ways.
+My carbon sequestering book is still just speculative idea for a possible future; but! the discussion that Eric and Marc and I did end up having turned into a longer exchange around teaching climate science and climate activism in college design courses; as well as how more designers might be encouraged to undertake their work in climate consious ways.

 [S007 CD website?]